Spencer Henry Curtis1

 Major Spencer Carey Curtis was born on 23 July 1865.1 He was the son of Spencer Henry Curtis and Margaret Tupper Carey.2 He married Edith Mabel Eaton, daughter of T. J. Eaton, on 4 February 1902.1 He died on 28 March 1945 at age 79.1

-Major Spencer Carey Curtis fought in the Boer War in 1900.1 He was decorated with the award of Territorial Decoration (T.D.).1 He gained the rank of Captain and Honoray Major in the service of the 8th City of London Battalion, London Regiment (PO Rifles).1 He was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.).1 He gained the rank of Captain and Honorary Major in the service of the Royal Guernsey Engineers (Militia).1 He fought in the First World War, where he was mentioned in despatches.1 He was Temporary Major of the Royal Engineers, Guernsey and Alderney District.1
+He fought in the Boer War in 1900.1 He was awarded the Territorial Decoration (T.D.)1 He gained the rank of Captain and Honoray Major in the 8th City of London Battalion, London Regiment (PO Rifles.)1 He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.)1 He gained the rank of Captain and Honorary Major in the Royal Guernsey Engineers (Militia.)1 He fought in the First World War, where he was mentioned in despatches.1 He was Temporary Major of the Royal Engineers, Guernsey and Alderney District.1

 Child of Major Spencer Carey Curtis and Edith Mabel Eaton